Eworm/template/README.md

 - Classes and id's necessary for javascript should start with js-.
 So don't remove or edit them in this html.
 - Please use BEM for classnames: <http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/>

+# The php side of things

+All php functions are split in seperate files (with handy filenames) and are included in /includes.